 It can put you in a very tough position if you have agreed to pay someone $50k a year, and then have them sitting around if things go wrong.

-The “keep it lean” mentality applies to your business too in the early stages.
+The “keep it lean” mentality also applies to the early stages of your business.
 Unless completely necessary, avoid making any “expensive” hires.
 Its better to bring someone on without tons of experience who is smart, and then train them up to your standards.

-To conclude this post, the worst thing you can do if you are making money online is assume your current source of income is going to last forever.
+To conclude this post, one of the worst things you can do when making money online, is to assume that your current source of income is going to last forever.

-I have adopted the mentality in my own business that whatever can go wrong, will go wrong.
-You need to carefully plan and structure your business in a way that sets you up for the long term.
+I have adopted the mentality that whatever can go wrong in business will eventually go wrong.
+So, you must plan carefully, and structure your business in a way that sets you up for the long term.

 Be smart and be well,